qht1003077897/bcf/README.md

 ﻿Bcf
 =======

-**>NOTE: Bcf is not a network library, but an easy-to-use protocol communication framework !!!**
+**>NOTE: Bcf is not a network library, but an easy-to-use client protocol communication framework !!!**

 ---